 Understanding Relationships

 We often use horoscopes to identify our strengths, weaknesses, potential and limitations; however, there is much more that we can utilise astrology for.
 The area of relationships is one such area, and in astrological language, this study is called Synastry.
 You have probably seen very simple attempts at sun sign comparisons that are supposed to indicate your compatibility with another.
-This is an over-simplistic way of looking at potential relationships.
-The serious study of astrology acknowledges that there is much, much more to a person than their sun-sign and to consider them with less than the whole picture sells them short.
+This is an oversimplistic way of looking at potential relationships.
+The serious study of astrology acknowledges that there is much, much more to a person than their sun sign, and that considering them with less than the whole picture sells them short.

-We experience many types of relationships in our daily lives: lover, friend, parent, child, teacher, mentor, coach, boss, colleague, and business partner, to mention a few.
+Relationships come in many forms: lover, friend, parent, child, teacher, mentor, coach, boss, colleague, and business partner, to mention a few.
 All these relationships will differ in purpose, duration, energy, and quality.
-How energy is connected and exchanged will define the relationship’s purpose, duration, and quality.
-Understanding the purpose of a relationship is beneficial along with understanding the mechanics of how the relationship works.
+How energy is connected and exchanged will define the relationship’s purpose and quality.
+Where it may be compatible and where it will face challenges.
+Understanding the purpose of a relationship is beneficial, as is understanding how it works.
 What is particularly useful is how to maximise the good stuff and make the challenging aspects work for us.

 As previously identified, there are many types of relationships.
-However, I find most people are concerned about attracting the right life partner or getting along better with their current partner or love interest in order to deepen their connection.
+However, I find that most people are concerned about attracting the right life partner or getting along better with their current partner or love interest to deepen their connection.

 Would you like to know more about the relationships in your life?
 Please contact Helen here